 • Eliminate the chance of a higher mortgage payment in the future.

 6. Recapture Cash You Used for a Down Payment

 As home values increase, so does your accrued home equity.
 This allows you to refinance your mortgage to reclaim the money you used for the initial down payment.
 You can add the recaptured cash back to its original account.
 Or you can use it to fund investments or to tackle other financial goals.

 • Funnel money back into deposit or investment accounts.

 • Use low-interest cash to buy additional real estate or other investments.

 You’re missing out if you think the only reason to refinance your mortgage is to get a lower interest rate.
 There are other ways to save.

-It’s true that securing a lower interest rate is a popular reason to refinance your existing mortgage, but there are a number of other reasons that can also save you money!
+It’s true that securing a lower interest rate is a popular reason to refinance your existing mortgage, but a refi can also help you save in many other ways!
 A cash-out refinance at a low interest rate can allow you to pay for repairs or upgrades to your home or pay off high-interest debt.
 Refinancing to get a lower monthly payment can prevent you from taking on debt at a higher interest rate.
 When you’ve built up enough equity in your home, a refinance can also eliminate the costly expense of PMI.
 And with interest rates this low, you may want to switch to a fixed-rate mortgage to avoid higher monthly payments in the future.